1867 Canadian federal election: Franchise

 The basic general requirement to vote across provinces was the requirement to be a male British subject 21 years of age or older.
 Voting was conducted in Ontario, Quebec and Nova Scotia through oral vote which required an eligible elector to declare their choice.
 New Brunswick had adopted a form of secret ballot in 1855, where electors write the name of a candidate on a piece of paper and deposit the vote in a ballot box.

 In all provinces, women and government employees including civil servants, judges, police and prosecutors were not permitted to vote.
 Indigenous individuals who met property criteria were excluded from voting eligibility in most provinces if they received a benefit paid by the government.

 The Ontario elections laws were updated in 1866, with electors required to meet a property qualification of being an owner or tenant with a property value listed on the assessment roll of $600 in a city, $400 in a town, $300 in an incorporated village, and $100 in a township or police village.
 Furthermore, urban residents must prove an annual income of at least $250.
 An estimated 16.5 per cent of the population of Ontario was enfranchised for the 1867 election.
 In Quebec, the property qualification for being an owner was $300 in urban areas and $200 in rural areas, and a tenant required a rent of $30 in an urban area or $20 in a rural area.
-Nova Scotia's election laws were passed in 1863, and had a property qualification for owners or tenants of $150, and enfranchised persons with $300 of personal property. while New Brunswick had a property qualification for owners of $100 and an annual income of $400.
+Nova Scotia's election laws were passed in 1863, and had a property qualification for owners or tenants of $150, and enfranchised persons with $300 of personal property. while New Brunswick had a property qualification for owners of $100 and an annual income of $400, but also gave the vote to anyone who owned real or personal property with a total value of $400 or more.

-Electoral districts
+Electoral system, Representation by population

-Electoral districts were set by the Constitution Act, 1867 on the principal of representation by population.
-The Act provided Quebec a minimum of 65 seats and seat allotment for the remainder of the country was based by dividing the average population of Quebec's 65 electoral districts to determine the number of seats for other provinces.
-The Act also specified that distribution and boundary reviews should occur after each 10 year census.
+The number of members in each province in Confederation was set by the Constitution Act, 1867 on the principle of representation by population.
+The Act provided Quebec a minimum of 65 seats, and seat allotment for the remainder of the country was based by dividing the population of Quebec by 65 and then using it as a base to determine the number of seats for each of the other provinces.
+The Act also specified that redistribution and boundary reviews should occur after each 10 year census.

-Most of the ridings in the four provinces that participated in this election elected just one member, but one riding, Halifax, elected two members, with each voter casting up to two votes (Plurality block voting).
+Thus there were 181 MPs in the first House of Commons – 82 from Ontario, 65 from Quebec, 19 from Nova Scotia, and 15 from New Brunswick.
+Each was elected in a single-member district, except there were two elected in the Halifax riding.
+Each voter could cast one vote as under first past the post, except Halifax voters who cast up to two votes (Plurality block voting).